 Another popular choice for travellers are the collapsible water bottles.
 I’ve not tried one, but if I was going to, I think something like this would be a good choice.

-Tissues and wet wipes always come in handy for a multitude of purposes during a flight.
+Tissues and wet wipes always come in handy for a multitude of purposes during a long haul flight.

 Some people swear by using anti-bacterial wipes to give all the surfaces at your seat a quick going-over when you sit down to minimise the likelihood of getting sick.